ozgeozge/sentiment-analysis-aws-lambda/README.md

 ## Model Training

 The jupyter notebook file `train_sentiment_analysis.ipynb` contains text processing and training sentiment classification model.
-The model is saved in a *.pickle* file which will be used for prediction later.
+The model is saved as *sa_classifier.pickle* file which will be used for prediction later.
+Place the pickle file in the same directory as the lambda handler.
+In this project, it should be under the hello_world directory.

 ## The *lambda_handler* function
  The *lambda_handler* function is located in hello_world/app.py that takes the parameters *event* and *context*. *“event”* contains the entire payload of the API call.
 We look in the "body" value of the event.
 The function sends the review data in the "body" into get_sentiment and then returns the sentiment value to the caller.